 - Paid subscribers on Apple will get their respective episode.
 Free listeners, and listeners on all other platforms (other devices + websites), get the version with ads.

 As you can see, now there’s the added step of uploading audio directly to Apple each time you publish a new episode.
 There are more details on Apple’s website for setting up your podcast as a subscription.

 Of course, if a subscription model ends up being a healthy revenue stream for a podcaster, the added work is no problem at all.
 If not, it’s a waste of time and over-complication.
 You can even just offer extra bonus content to subscribers and not necessarily create the ad-supported and ad-free episodes.
-Apple also charges a small annual fee to offer subscriptions, though it seems negligible if you are actually using the feature to generate income.
+Apple also charges a small annual fee to offer subscriptions, though it seems negligible if you are actually generating income with the feature.

 What Should You Do?

 Don’t feel like you need to do anything with the introduction of Apple’s new podcast subscription features.

 It’s just another feature, and it essentially already existed with Patreon and other services.
 If you wanted to give listeners the ability to subscribe and support your show, you could have done it by now.
 Though, perhaps not with the ease and availability provided by Apple.